Look Out for These Up-and-Coming Jamaican-Made Brands

 These four budding Jamaican-Made businesses are ones to definitely keep an eye out for.
 They have been on my radar for the past few months, over quarantine, and I've fallen in love with each one.
 From apparel to skin-care to food products, it's always exciting to see a diversification of new and exciting locally-made products in the market.

-Joined Feeling is an upcoming apparel brand bringing vibrancy and colour into your wardrobe.
+Joined Feeling is an hot new apparel brand bringing vibrancy and colour into your wardrobe.
 Their shirts are made in Jamaica and are printed locally and individually hand-dyed, making them unique and truly one-of-a-kind.
 With a range of designs, patterns and colour combinations, you have the option of choosing which one speaks to you, and being able to truly wear your narrative.

 Their debut line will consist of a range of fun and electrifying tie-dye pieces.
 While I tried my hand at tie-dye, they didn't come out nearly as amazing as what Joined Feeling offers.
 Whether you're going for more of a monochromatic look or want to mix multiple colours, their apparel brings some well needed brightness and good energy to 2020.